karayabin/universe-snapshot/universe/Ling/Kit_PicassoWidget/README.md

 - because of this design, a planet can provide multiple Picasso widgets.
 - the **js-init** directory contains any [js code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-jsCodeBlocks) that you want to inject in your html page.
 - the files contained in the **js-init** directory must have the same name than the template being used (with the **.js** extension instead).
+- the **css** directory contains any [css code block](https://github.com/lingtalfi/HtmlPageTools/blob/master/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot.md#property-cssCodeBlocks) that you want to inject in an external css stylesheet.
+- the files contained in the **css** directory must have the same name than the template being used (with the **.css** extension instead).